Lithium producers grow bullish as EV revolution turbocharges demand

 Still, demand is expected to outstrip supply in 2025 by more than 200,000 tonnes, so lithium prices may need to rise to encourage producers to build more mines.
 That could boost the prices consumers pay for EVs.

-"Companies across the lithium-ion supply chain are in the best position they've been in for the last 5 years," said Pedro Palandrani of the Global X Lithium & Battery Technology ETF (LIT.P), which has doubled in value in the past year.
+“Companies across the lithium-ion supply chain are in the best position they’ve been in for the last 5 years,” said Pedro Palandrani of the Global X Lithium & Battery Technology ETF, which has doubled in value in the past year.

+Reporting by Ernest Scheyder; additional reporting by Catarina Demony; editing by Amran Abocar and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.